yyang-zixi/yyang-zixi.github.io/content/en/lab/_index.md

 Through this interdisciplinary approach, we aim to transform how researchers, clinicians, and policymakers use data to build more equitable and efficient health systems.

-We are always looking for motivated students and collaborators who share our mission.

-Summer and Winter Research Assistant positions are available.
-Feel free to contact us if you are interested in joining the HealthQuant Lab.

-**Current Research Fellows:**

-Ella Kuenster

-Thinh Nguyen

-Sota Fujii

-Wan Jun Wen

-Sofiah Nguyen